tejas-9er/LinkedIn-Node-Package-Manager/README.md

 "scripts": {
     "start": "nodemon ./index.js --exec babel-node -e js"
   } nodemon runs the index.js file but we make sure to use babel first to convert the exec code into readable code for the web.
 How to run your own presets that are not in the predefined list: npm run name-of-your-preset
+npx -p @angular/cli ng new myapp    -   this command temporarily installs the angular cli tool with -p(package) and then use the comand from that package to create a new app without having to the package preinstalled in your system
+npx mocha   -   mocha is a javascript test framework and using npx you can temporarily install it and use it.
+An interesting command to run is npx cowsay message goes here
+Alternatives to npm -   yarn: similar to npm but is faster and does requier to install a packager
+                        ni: same as yarn and npm but uses a less verbose approach